 How to turn visits into bookings: express diagnosis

-More bookings without commissionsn
+More bookings without commission

 direct bookings